jamesjonesmath/canvancement/quizzes/quizwiz/README.md

 * [Auto advance to next student in SpeedGrader when number grade is entered and Enter key is hit](https://community.canvaslms.com/ideas/2653) is not currently implemented by QuizWiz.
 * [Design/add "next" button nearer to "Submit Comment" in SpeedGrader](https://community.canvaslms.com/ideas/2896)

-Canvas marked many of the *advance to next user* requests as deployed with the [2016-08-06 production release](https://community.canvaslms.com/docs/DOC-7881), sometimes referred to as SpeedGrader 1.25, but that was just a redesign of SpeedGrader and doesn't actually advance to the next user.
+Canvas marked many of the *advance to next user* requests as deployed with the [2016-08-06 production release](https://community.canvaslms.com/docs/DOC-7881), referred to as SpeedGrader 1.25 in [Canvas Studio: Speedgrader™ Facelift](https://community.canvaslms.com/docs/DOC-7207), but that was just a redesign of SpeedGrader and doesn't actually advance to the next user.